sean-benedict-bernardo/1242-NSCOM01-MCO2/README.md

 ```

 3. RTCP Sender Report (SR)
-Note: Client A is the sender thus no terminal output is shown here
+Note: Client A is the sender thus no terminal output is shown for Client A. The sender report is sent from Client B to Client A.

 Client B (callee)
 ```